rafamel/ts-project/README.md

 * **TypeScript:**
   * Even though *TypeScript* files are transpiled with *Babel,* you should keep in mind they are still type-checked and linted in accordance to the *TypeScript* specification, which means that custom babel transforms that conflict with it might produce errors.
   * As *TypeScript* is transpiled with *Babel,* [there are a couple things to keep in mind regarding `namespace`, `const enum` and `export =` / `import =` usage.](https://babeljs.io/docs/en/babel-plugin-transform-typescript)

-## Known issues

-* **Git hooks on Windows:** There's currently an issue with [`husky`'s](https://github.com/typicode/husky) `stdin` support on Windows.
-As interactivity on hooks was only available on `husky@1.3.0`, that version is locked on `package.json`.
-However, if [you experience hooks hanging on Windows](https://github.com/typicode/husky/issues/431), you should update husky's version to disable `stdin` support [until another solution is available.](https://github.com/typicode/husky/issues/442)